A #MeToo Timeline To Show How Far We've Come — & How Far We Need To Go

 March 19, 2019: New York Sen. Kirsten Gillibrand admits there was “human error” after her office’s investigation of sexual misconduct claims against a staffer in her congressional office.
 Anne Bradley, Gillibrand’s deputy chief of staff who handled the claim, resigns from her position.

-April 22, 2019: Following the Google walkout in November, organizers say they were targeted by the company for their activism, including being taken off projects, forced to take leave, and demoted.
-By July, most of the organizers leave the company.
+April 22, 2019: Following the Google walkout in November, organisers say they were targeted by the company for their activism, including being taken off projects, forced to take leave, and demoted.
+By July, most of the organisers leave the company.

 May 2, 2019: Sexual assault claims in the U.S. military surge, an annual report by the Defense Department reveals.
 The report finds a 38% increase in unwanted sexual contact from 2016.
 One out of every 16 military women reported being groped, raped, or otherwise sexually assaulted within the last year.
 Patrick M. Shanahan, the acting secretary of defense, tells senior military officials that these numbers were “unacceptable” and not up to the standards expected.
 Shanahan proposes better tracking of officers and training programs, as well as a new program to identify repeat offenders.